 Please complete the following sentence.

-When it comes to the taxation of business profits in an international setting, the permanent establishment principle is the main rule that governs the allocation of taxing rights between countries.
+When it comes to the taxation of business profits in an international setting, the permanent establishment principle is the main rule that governs the allocation of tax rights between countries.

 Which is the usual method that avoids double taxation for taxpayers with a foreign permanent establishment?